homothetyhk/RandomizerMod/README.md

 ### Misc Settings

 Settings which do not fit into the other classifications.
-- Mask Shards: Allows replacing randomized mask shards with double or quadruple shards, adding up to the same number of masks.
-- Vessel Fragments: Allows replacing randomized vessel fragments with double or triple fragments, adding up to the same number of vessels.
-    - These settings may be desired to reduce the number of items, particularly in opposition to Duplicate Items.
 - Randomize Notch Costs: This setting randomizes the costs of all 40 charms uniformly so that the costs add to a total between 70 and 110.
 The notch cost will subsequently be displayed as part of the charm name.
 This does not affect future cost modifications, such as when Carefree Melody or Void Heart are obtained.
+- Extra Platforms: Adds small platforms near locations where the player would otherwise softlock, mainly in areas like Royal Waterways or Ancient Basin where vertical movement is often needed.
 - Salubra Notches: Allows the player to choose whether Salubra Charm Notches are randomized as part of the Charm Notches pool, are always vanilla or random, or should behave as in Randomizer 2 and 3, where each notch is automatically given when the player collects 5, 10, 18, and 25 notches.
+- Mask Shards: Allows replacing randomized mask shards with double or quadruple shards, adding up to the same number of masks.
+- Vessel Fragments: Allows replacing randomized vessel fragments with double or triple fragments, adding up to the same number of vessels.
+    - These last two settings may be desired to reduce the number of items, particularly in opposition to Duplicate Items.

 ### Cursed Settings